What Are Stablecoin Payments? A Complete Guide for Businesses

 The performance gap between stablecoin rails and traditional payment networks is significant, particularly for cross-border transactions.

-Settlement time Under 2 minutes (vs 1-5 business days for SWIFT)
+Speed Under 2 minutes on-chain; under 5 minutes end-to-end 1–5 business days

 Key Benefits of Stablecoin Payments for Businesses